stablekernel/aqueduct/doc/tutorial/2016-06-20-writing-tests.md

 }
 ```

-Note that the import statement changed from importing `aqueduct` to `quiz`.
-Since the `quiz` library exports `aqueduct`, any file that imports `quiz` will also import `aqueduct`.
+Note that the import statement changed from importing Aqueduct to `quiz`.
+Since the `quiz` library exports Aqueduct, any file that imports `quiz` will also import Aqueduct.
 Finally, get your dependencies again to get your project to recognize that `quiz` is now a library package.
 You can ensure that everything still works by running `bin/quiz.dart` again and typing the URL into your browser.

 Writings Tests
 ---